 1. Wrought iron properties

-Pure iron is mainly used as electrical material with high permeability and can be used in various iron cores.
-It is also used as raw material for high-grade alloy steel.
-Pure iron is rarely used as structural material because of its soft texture and low strength.
+Pure iron is primarily used as electrical material due to its high permeability and can be used in various iron cores.
+It is also used as a raw material for high-grade alloy steel.

+However, pure iron is rarely used as a structural material due to its soft texture and low strength.

 2. Pig iron properties

-(4) In addition, there is pig iron with particularly high content of silicon, manganese, nickel or other elements, called alloy pig iron, such as ferrosilicon and ferromanganese, which are commonly used as raw materials for steelmaking.
+(4) Additionally, there is a type of pig iron with a high content of silicon, manganese, nickel, or other elements, known as alloy pig iron, such as ferrosilicon and ferromanganese, which are commonly used as raw materials for steelmaking.
 Adding alloy pig iron to the steelmaking process can improve the properties of steel.